-What's this? --> It's the Home button. etc.
+What's this? --> It's the Home button, etc.

-Enlarge and post the Module 6-CLB 2/3-Digital Skill 1-Your Turn-Answer Key Use the Home Screen iPhone/Android around the room and have students self-correct.
+Enlarge and post the Module 6-CLB 4-Digital Skill 1-Your Turn-Answer Key Use the Home Screen iPhone/Android around the room and have students self-correct.

-DIGITAL SKILL 2 Use the multi-touch screen Approximate time: 30-55 min Information for the teacher: Most gestures work similarly on iPhones and androids.
-Objectives Students will be able to: use basic gestures to interact with the phone touch screen close a running app move an app Vocabulary tap - to 'click' on the touchscreen zoom in/out - to make something bigger/smaller drag - to scroll in any direction on the touch screen pinch - to open or close your thumb and forefinger swipe - to move your finger across the screen to open the next photo, page, etc. Learn Gather the students with their phones around one table.
-Try to keep the android and iPhone users on either side of the table.
-Say: Approximate time: 15-30 min How do you use the phone screen?> With your fingers.
-Let's learn basic moves.
-Tap Point to MyPics/Photos/Gallery app on the phone screen and ask: I want to open this app.
+reacher: milarly on iPhones and androids. e to: o interact with the phone touch screen e touchscreen ake something bigger/smaller ny direction on the touch screen lose your thumb and forefinger ur finger across the screen to open the next photo, page, etc. with their phones around one table.
+Try to keep the android ither side of the table.
+Say: the phone screen?> With your fingers. c moves.
+Is app on the phone screen and ask: this app.
 What do I do?> I tap.
 Tap is like a mouse click.
-Use tap to open an app or click on a button.
-Demonstrate - open MyPics/Photos/Gallery app.
-Tap the Home button to exit the app.
-Open the app again.
+In an app or click on a button.
+MyPics/Photos/Gallery app.
+Tap the Home button to exit the ain.
 Demonstrate a few times.
-Double tap Say: My screen is so small.
+Is small.
 I want to see the picture more closely.
-How can I zoom in?
-(Use gestures to help students understand the concept of zooming in)> I can double tap.
+In in?
+Is tudents understand the concept of zooming in) Is tap.
 Tap on the picture quickly two times.
 It gets bigger.
-Let's try that.
-(Demonstrate).
-Double tap on the picture one more time.
+Demonstrate).
+The picture one more time.
 Does it get smaller again?
-This is called zoom out.
-Say: Double tap on the picture again.
-Now my picture is big.
-I want to see the person's face.
-How can I move to the face?> Put your finger on the screen.
-Do not lift it.
-Move your finger in any direction, and your screen will follow.
-Demonstrate and say: I can move the screen left and right.
-On some apps, I can move it up, down, and around.
-Pinch Say: There is one more way to zoom in or out (make something bigger or smaller).
-Show your thumb and index finger.
-Move them apart and ask:
+Toom out.
+The picture again.
+The pic and around.

+I can move the screen left and right.
+On some apps, I can move it up, down,